StanciuMihai/ModernMediaPlayer/README.md

 # ModernMediaPlayer
 A modern UI design of a media player, made in WinForms using .NET framework 4.7.2

-Icons and Logos were made by Rj Code Advanced and used with permission
+Logo and icons were provided by Rj Code Advanced

 The purpose of this program is to demonstrate responsive design and modern UI design techniques using WinForms